Stonelaw High School: Feeder Schools

-The primary schools whose pupils progress to Stonelaw include Bankhead, Burgh, Burnside, Calderwood and Spittal located within Rutherglen, James Aiton in Cambuslang and Park View in Halfway.
+The primary schools whose pupils progress to Stonelaw include Bankhead Primary School, Burgh Primary School, Burnside Primary School, Calderwood Primary School, and Spittal Primary School, all located within Rutherglen, James Aiton Primary School in Cambuslang, and Park View Primary School in Halfway.

 The inclusion of Park View Primary in Stonelaw's catchment list following its construction in 2014 caused some controversy locally, as other schools nearby (including Hallside Primary in Drumsagard which was too small to accommodate local pupils, requiring the construction of Park View to be built to resolve the issue) are affiliated to Cathkin High School; however due to capacity issues there, the new school was linked to Stonelaw despite the sites being 2.3 miles apart, which – along with another new school in Newton being affiliated to Uddingston Grammar School – caused concern from parents that divisions would be created in the communities of eastern Cambuslang.
 By contrast, Calderwood Primary is immediately adjacent to the Stonelaw buildings.

-Extracurricular activities

-The school has many extra curricular activities and clubs including football, volleyball, a table tennis club, a cricket club and a soul band.
-They also have a band with full brass, woodwind and percussion sections.
-The music department also hosts a choir, brass ensemble and a recently started Samba band.